Positive Quote For Today

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Trvst.
+With permission, I have extracted this picture-quote from A Better Us.
 All rights reserved worldwide.

-RECOMMENDATION: If you've enjoyed the above story on telling the truth, you might also enjoy part 1 of the story which I wrote several years ago.
+RECOMMENDATION: If you've enjoyed the above story on forgiveness and healing, you might also enjoy another one on "Healing of the Soul" which I wrote some time back.
 Just click on that link in blue to dive straight into the story.

 ---------------------------------------------------------------------